andycasey/block-twitter-jerks/README.md

 This script gives people with no strong opinions or beliefs a more pleasant Twitter experience.
 Enjoy!

 ### How it works
-The script iterates through a list of user-defined jerks.
-It then looks at the jerks who they follow, and the jerks that follow them.
-It then looks to see if you are following/followed by any of these jerks.
-If not, then it those jerks are blocked.
+The script iterates through a list of jerks, looks at the jerks they follow, and the jerks that follow them then blocks everyone.
+By default it uses a list of a few well-known Australian Twitter jerks, but you can customise it however you want.

 ### Installation